Content Map Terms

 Based on your answers, you need emergency care.

-Most rashes will go away without medical treatment.
-Home treatment can often relieve pain and itching until the rash goes away.
+Most rashes will away without medical treatment.
+Home treatment can often relieve pain and itching until the rash es away.

 If you have come in contact with a substance such as poison ivy, oak, or sumac, immediately wash the area with large amounts of water.